 A cure for diabetes or not, this stuff is good.
 Red wine, white wine, or blush there are many benefits to wine drinking in moderation.
 A recent study found that in woman who had one glass of wine per day had a decreased risk of developing diabetes.
 Stick to dry wines has they tend have less carbohydrate than compared to sweeter, dessert wines and make sure to log what every carbs you consume to your Dario app.

 While there continues to be many advancements in the treatment of diabetes, there is still no proven cure.
 Seeing there may be something as simple as adding a superfood or spice to your diet to stop your diabetes can be enticing, especially during those moments when you are feeling the pangs of diabetes burnout.
-Whatever you try to do, discuss it with your healthcare provider to understand the risks, benefits, and medication interactions of adding supplements to your diet and diabetes treatment.
+Whatever you try to do, discuss it with your healthcare provider to understand the risks, benefits, and medication interactions of adding supplements to your diet for better diabetes management and treatment.